daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /ADDING_SERVICES.md

     image: redis
 ```

+*By running docker-compose up, the defined services will be started and connected within the network, enabling communication between them.*

 > When defining a service, there are two ways to specify the image to be used for creating containers.
 Our web service uses the build property to instruct Compose to build our custom image from a
 Dockerfile.
 However, to use a preexisting image instead, we can specify the image’s name with